MuhammedAdelTaha/Personal-Website/content/articles/Better-Understanding-For-AI-Search-Algorithms/index.md

 What do we need to implement these algorithms?
 * **Frontier (aka Fringe):** we use this data structure to keep track of what to explore next.
 We may use Stack, Queue, or Priority Queue
 * **Closed Set:** we use this data structure to keep track of what we already explored to avoid repetitive work
 * **Parents Directory:** to keep track of every state's parent.
-We will use this directory to extract the path
+We will use this directory to extract the path from the initial state to the goal state

 These Algorithms differ only in the successor function, which is the states to be explored next.
 We use different data structures usually called fringe or frontier to control these exploration techniques.